 KNBS (2020a: 14) used a different poverty line and estimated that 36% of the population was monetary poor in 2015/16.
-This estimate compares with a headcount rate of 40% in 1994 presented in the World Development Indicators.
-The incidence of monetary poverty in 2015/16 partially overlapped with the incidence of multidimensional poverty: 27% of the population was poor according to both definitions, 26% was multidimensionally poor only (hence, overall, the multidimensional poverty incidence was 53%), while another 9% was monetary poor only.
-On average, the poverty rate was not different for men and women, but monetary poverty was above-average among children under 18.
+This estimate compares with a headcount rate of 40% in 1994 presented in the World Development Indicators.9 The incidence of monetary poverty in 2015/16 partially overlapped with the incidence of multidimensional poverty: 27% of the population was poor according to both definitions, 26% was multidimensionally poor only (hence, overall, the multidimensional poverty incidence was 53%), while another 9% was monetary poverty was above-average among children under 18.
 In comparison, the multidimensional poverty incidence was above-average among adult and elderly women.
 At the same time, estimates according to both definitions clearly indicate that rural poverty was much higher than urban poverty.
 The degree of poverty also differed across the 47 counties of Kenya, with the monetary poverty incidence in 2015/16 ranging from 17% in Nairobi to 79% in Turkana (Figure 2).